 Our Cruelty Footprint

 People who don’t eat animals still bear responsibility for cruelty to animals.
 Examples abound.
 We have a carbon footprint that contributes to greenhouse gas emissions that cause climate change.
 Our wood furniture came from a tree that was cut down and disrupted animals’ habitats.
 The gasoline we use came from an oil company that caused harm to marine and wildlife.
 The plastic we use often winds up in our waterways polluting our marine ecosystem.
 Sugar we eat wreaks havoc on Everglades wildlife.
 Millions of animals such as mice and rabbits are killed every year when land is prepared for crops like wheat, soybeans, and corn.
 The lives of those small animals are no less valuable than the cow, pig, chicken, or turkey.
-While we can logically argue that the life of an animal on a factory farm involves confinement and a longer period of suffering before death and that factory farming contributes to even more killing of animals to grow crops to feed the animals people eat, it is unlikely an argument that will make inroads with naysayers.
+While we can logically argue that the life of an animal on a factory farm involves confinement and a more extended period of suffering before death and that factory farming contributes to even more killing of animals to grow crops to feed the animals people eat, it is unlikely an argument that will make inroads with naysayers.

 Meat substitutes are also highly processed which requires considerable land and energy to produce.
-Many beers and wines contain dried fish bladder and gelatin made from pig and cow hooves, candy contains cochineal extract made from crushed beetles, and many refined sugars contain bone char.
+Many beers and wines contain dried fish bladder and gelatin made from pig and cow hooves, candy contains cochineal extract made from crushed beetles, and many refined sugars include bone char.
 I’m personally responsible for approximately 18 tons of CO2 per year.
 While less than the 27 tons of CO2 emitted by the average American per year, it is still much higher than the worldwide average of 5.5 tons of CO2 per year.

 The Importance of Imperfection